KQM-git/HSRNews/archive/368.md

 ### Known Issues

+■2023/11/03

+- There is a known issue with certain characters' expressions when they are on standby.
+This issue is currently being investigated by the Crew and will be fixed in Version 1.5.

+- There is a known issues where, in the "Trotter Catch" Adventure for Simulated Universe: Swarm Disaster, Trotters won't actively approach Numby when using the character "Topaz & Numby (The Hunt: Fire)," and they will not flee when getting attacked.
+This issue will be fixed in Version 1.6.

 ■2023/10/23

 - We are aware of an issue where voice-overs are inconsistent with the subtitles for certain dialogues and combat lines.
 This issue will be fixed in the future.